Sundin/HM-Express/README.md

 ### Keeping dependencies up to date
 * Run `npm outdated` regurarly to find out if you are using any outdated dependencies.
 * You can also use [Retire.js](https://github.com/RetireJS/retire.js/) to scan your dependencies for know vulnerabilities.
 Install it with `npm install -g retire` and run it in the application's root folder with `retire`.
+* Starting from npm 6.0, you can also directly run `npm audit` to scan your project's dependencies for vulnerabilities.

 ### Error handling
 Make sure you use Node.js built-in Error type when rejecting promises: